Asymptotic multipartite version of the Alon-Yuster theorem: Introduction

-K\"uhn and Osthus~\cite{KO} determined that $\left(1-1/\chi^*(H)\right)n+C$ was the necessary minimum degree to guarantee an $H$-tiling in an $n$-vertex graph for $n$ sufficiently large, and they also showed that this was best possible asymptotically.
+K\"uhn and Osthus~\cite{KO} determined that $\left(1-1/\chi^*(H)\right)n+C$ was the necessary minimum degree to guarantee an $H$-tiling in an $n$-vertex graph for $n$ sufficiently large, and they also showed that this was best possible up to the additive constant.
 The constant $C=C(H)$ depends only on $H$ and $\chi^*$ is an invariant related to the so-called critical chromatic number of $H$, which was introduced by Koml\'os~\cite{Kom}.